 - Camera Information Display the camera's location and the current date & time.
-The information can be modified in the Web Configuration. - Live View Image Displays the real-time image of the connected camera. - Zoom In Click the buttons to zoom in the live view image by 1x, 2x, and 3x.

-- Live View/Setup Switch Click Setup to configure the camera.
-Please refer to Chapter 4 for more information. - Function Use these buttons to control the video functions. - Manual Record allows you to record and save a video clip. - Snapshot allows you to capture and save a still image. - Browse allows assign the destination folder to store the video clips and still images.
+The information can be modified in the Web Configuration. - Live View Image Displays the real-time image of the connected camera. - Live View/Setup Switch Click Setup to configure the camera.
+For details, see Chapter 4. - Function Buttons Use these buttons to control the video functions. - Manual Record allows you to record and save a video clip.